cdapio/cdap/docs/developer-guide/source/quickstart.rst

 Where to Go Next
 ================
-Now that you've had a look at Continuuity Reactor, take a look at:
+Now that you've had a look at CDAP, take a look at:

 - `Developer Examples <examples/index.html>`__,
   three different examples to run and experiment with.